 Lacrosse Has a Stigma That is Holding it Back

 There must be change.
-Lacrosse is a sport with more culture behind it than almost any other in the world.
-Golf and skateboarding rival our game with a history that grew throughout time, but their images have been solidified.
+Lacrosse is a sport with more culture within it than almost any other in the world.
+Golf and skateboarding rival our game with histories that grew throughout time, but their images have been solidified for years.
 You wear a polo on the golf course and you don’t wear Thrasher if you don’t skate.
-Those are obvious.
+Golfers don’t talk when others are hitting.
+Skaters don’t snake each other for chances at a ramp.
+There are rules within all sports cultures that should be obeyed.

-Unfortunately the “Bro Culture” infiltrated lacrosse after the game was modernized and taken away from its roots of Native American growth.
-Pinnies instead of shirts, long hair, light beer during the day, mid-calves, and “bro-ing out” became the norm.
+Unfortunately, the “Bro Culture” infiltrated lacrosse after the game was modernized and taken away from its roots of Native American growth.
+Pinnies instead of shirts, long waving hair, light beer during the day, mid-calves, and “bro-ing out” became the norm.
 This lifestyle was popularized by none other than Brantford Winstonworth and Con Bro Chill (see below).
 Turning a sport of respect and honor into a privileged leisure game for douchey guys with a dip in and a trust fund was a sad move for lacrosse.
-This whole attitude and stereotype exploded with the Duke lacrosse scandal in 2006 and sadly we haven’t moved away from this image in 11 years.
+This whole attitude and stereotype exploded with the Duke lacrosse scandal in 2006, and sadly we haven’t moved far enough away from this image in 11 years.
+Luckily, there’s still time.

 What Did “Bros” Do To Lacrosse?

 Lacrosse is a sport that was originally played to please The Creator.
 Bros made it a sport played to pass time in between brunch and a liquid lunch of Bud Light.
-Now I appreciate bros and am guilty of falling into bro culture.
-Most players in the modern age are guilty as well, but that isn’t the point.
+Now, I appreciate bros and am guilty of falling into bro culture.
+Most players in the modern age are guilty as well, but that both is and isn’t the point.
 All players will mature, and those who go on to love the game as part of their life will understand the difference between bro culture and respecting the game.
 What we become guilty of that is terrible, it not trying to change the culture back.
-We also often forget the true origins of the game.
+Most players who realize the error of their ways just look at the youth and complain about their immaturity.
+We often forget the true origins of the game and don’t turn around to teach younger players the lessons we might have learned later than we wished.

-Lacrosse is depicted as the most relaxed, drug-fueled, and carefree sport in many outlets.
+Lacrosse is depicted as the most relaxed, drug-fueled, and carefree sport in many outlets like TV and movies.
 A key example in Blue Mountain State paints Lacrosse as “so privileged” that it pains me.
 Just because the sport has many rich players doesn’t mean that every player was born in a gold-plated hospital with ivory floors.
-This creates a barrier around the game discouraging athletes from lower-income areas to try Lacrosse.
-This stigma of wealth and whiteness in our changing game also excludes as forgets programs reaching out to inner cities and the programs from Native reservations.
+This creates a barrier around the game discouraging athletes from lower-income areas to try lacrosse.
+This stigma of wealth and whiteness in our changing game also excludes and forgets programs reaching out to inner cities, and the programs from Indigenous and Native reservations.

 Don’t Forget Where the Game Comes From.

-The true patrons and owners of the game are Natives who, in my opinion, have had the game taken from them.
-Natives are constantly being overshadowed in Lacrosse by a culture of waste and excess.
-This is even more aggravating and disgusting because of the poor conditions of many reservations.
+The true patrons and owners of the game are Natives and Indigenous people who, in my opinion, have had the game taken from them.
+They are constantly being overshadowed in lacrosse by a culture of waste and excess created once lacrosse began truly modernizing.
+This is even more aggravating and disgusting because of the poor conditions of many reservations in our country.
 Native Americans were displaced by settlers and then moved to reservations by the American government.
-As if that wasn’t bad enough, now Lacrosse is constantly portrayed as something that isn’t theirs and shown as “out of their reach”.
+As if that wasn’t bad enough, now Lacrosse is constantly portrayed as something that isn’t theirs and shown as “out of their reach.”

-While they live in poor areas that waste almost nothing, the “Bros” draw all the attention and create a stereotype that generalizes Lacrosse.
+While they live in poor areas that focus on wasting almost nothing, the “Bros” draw all the attention and create a stereotype that generalizes Lacrosse.
 The most unfortunate part of this is that this attitude is the opposite of the original basis of the game.
 A game meant to be respected and revered has been flooded with jesters.
+Our only way to move forward and survive might be to turn back.

 Does Lacrosse Have A ‘Happy Gilmore’ Problem?

-Players like Con Bro Chill did a very similar thing to Lacrosse.
-Connor Martin is hilarious and at one point was my favorite player; but, I hate some of what he did to Lacrosse.
-While he grew the game and created some great learning videos, his attitude of partying and “bro-ness” hurt Lacrosse.
-Kids growing up should learn that Lacrosse was created to teach young men life skills and honor.
-Kids shouldn’t relate lacrosse to getting babes and wearing a “FlowBucket”.
-This is the same mentality that Warrior tried to push on the market, that Mainely Mesh fought against.
+Players like Con Bro Chill did a very similar thing to lacrosse.
+Connor Martin is hilarious and at one point was my favorite player; but, I hate some of what he did to lacrosse.
+While he grew the game and created some great learning videos, his attitude of partying and “bro-ness” hurt lacrosse in the long run.
+Kids growing up should learn that lacrosse was created to teach young men life skills and honor.
+Kids shouldn’t relate lacrosse to getting babes and wearing a “FlowBucket.”
+This is the same mentality that Warrior tried to push that Mainely Mesh fought against.
 Lacrosse is a celebration, but it’s more like a baptism than a 21st birthday.
+It’s our duty to treat it accordingly and not further destructive depictions of lacrosse.

 This whole fascination with being cool by being “chill” detracts from the game.
-The game is literally a religious experience for some that many reduced to a joke.
-This is not only unfair to Natives who watched this stigma of Lacrosse grow, it robs players of the real Lacrosse experience.
-Those who understand what Lacrosse is truly about must reverse the damage.
+The game is literally a religious experience for some that many bros have reduced to a joke.
+This is not only unfair to Native & Indigenous people who watched this stigma of Lacrosse grow, but it also robs players of the real Lacrosse experience.
+Those who understand what Lacrosse is about truly about must reverse the damage.
 But who is to really blame for the erosion of Lacrosse culture?
-I can’t put it all on, Connor Martin.
+I can’t put it all on, Connor Martin, Duke, Warrior, or even Brantford.
 It truly isn’t one person’s fault.
-It’s a systematic failure to respect Lacrosse.
-All sports have it i.e. Happy Gilmore, but there has to be someone to blame.
+It’s a systematic failure to respect lacrosse for what it truly is.
+All sports have a Happy Gilmore, but you can’t say it’s all their fault.

 Can We Blame The Bros?

-While bros did so much to hurt Lacrosse, it may not be fair to fully blame them.
-There are bros, like Happy Gilmore, in all walks of life and they tend to ruin stuff.
+While bros did so much to hurt lacrosse, it may not be fair to fully blame them.
+There are bros, like Happy Gilmore, in all walks of life, and they tend to ruin stuff.
 Fraternities have been disgraced by many bros over the years.
 Many music genres have been affected by bros.
 Even politics have been taken over by many-a-bro for poor reasons.
-But bros come in and bro stuff up.
+But, bros come in and bro stuff up.
 It’s what they do.
+They bring that lackadaisical lifestyle of “broing out” into what you love, and then they might just ruin it.
+You can’t be mad at a fish for swimming so how can you be mad at bros for “broing?”

 Those who are involved and who don’t succumb to “bro-life” agendas are who are to blame.
-Yes, that means you and yes that means me.
+Yes, that likely means you; and, yes, that means me.
 I was a bro, and truthfully in many ways I still am.
 But the difference comes from how I approach the game, and how I tell others to do the same.
+The difference is in growth and knowing what you know now.

-“Bro-down” outside of the game and when you are in-between the lines leave that sh*t on the bench.
+“Bro-down” outside of the game, and when you are in-between the lines leave that sh*t on the bench.
 Also, remember that a great coach of mine once said “the school seal is always on you” and take that to heart.
 By that, I mean that when you are off the field, keep your “Bro-down” on the down low.
 You wanna act like a fool?
-Go ahead and keep Lacrosse out of it.
+Go ahead and keep lacrosse out of it.
 The game deserves your respect and admiration, not stories of how many chicks you hook up with and how much your Dad makes.
 I don’t care what car you drive.
-I care whether or not you realize Lacrosse is for the people.
+I care whether or not you realize lacrosse is for the people and should be enjoyed by all.

-Bro culture may be funny and infectious because it’s “cool” but is it helping our game?
+Bro culture may be funny and infectious because it’s “cool” when you’re growing up, but is it helping our game?
 Or is it making us look like a joke?
+So when are you going to just grow up?
 Instead of getting colorful shorts and always talking about your “spoon”, why not get traditional and hit the wall instead?

 How Can Lacrosse Help Itself?

 Good news.
 It already is helping itself.
 Ambassadors of the game like Paul Rabil, Kyle Harrison, Matt Gibson (pseudo-bro with great intentions), and Joey Sankey are helping every day.
 You can also help each and every day.
-Simply getting better at Lacrosse and having the right attitude will do wonders.
+Simply getting better at lacrosse and having the right attitude will do wonders if you bring that around your team.
 Work hard and realize that while making the “All-Flow Team” is funny and cool, being an “All American” is way cooler.
-That being said, being good at Lacrosse isn’t necessary to approach the game the correct way.
+That being said, being good at lacrosse isn’t necessary to approach the game the correct way.

 Don’t pay attention to who has the best hair, don’t worry about who has the best gear, don’t pay any mind to who acts the coolest.
 Play the game with a passion and know the roots of our great game.
 That is the best way to help Lacrosse and help yourself.
 I recently was in a class about cultural acceptance when the professor said how bad Lacrosse is in modern society.
 She said that the game was exclusive to rich white players who knew nothing about Native American history and that all involved were ignorant “bros” who spent more time in the bar than the classroom.